 - Vinyl records

 - Signs with 50’s or 60’s sayings

-TIP 12: Holiday take-home favors for guests at your retro holiday party seal the deal!
+TIP 12: Holiday take-home favors for guests at your retro cocktail party seal the deal!

 They are not required by any means, but a take-home gift always tells your guests that you really loved having them come to your home and share time during a busy holiday season.
 Here are just a few ideas of what you could do for your guests as a parting gift for the night:

 - Set up a candy bar with “penny candy” and provide festive bags for them to take their treats home in.

 - Give each guest a homemade baked good to enjoy the next morning.
 Coffee cake was popular back in the 50’s and 60’s.
 If you don’t have time to make your own – buy a good quality one, cut it into squares, and wrap three pieces for each guest in a cellophane bag tied with a pretty ribbon!